post-hero-img

 Towards custom settings

-AddSearch’s proprietary algorithms are built on top of Elasticsearch.
-It is an open source search engine which is considered as the industry standard in enterprise search.
+AddSearch’s proprietary algorithms are built on top of Elasticsearch, an open-source search engine considered the industry standard in enterprise search.

-While AddSearch’s algorithms are top-notch at determining which content is the most relevant on your website we also provide methods you can use to manually affect the workings of the search algorithms.
+While AddSearch’s algorithms are top-notch at determining which content is the most relevant on your website we also provide methods you can use to affect the workings of the search algorithms manually.
 With the settings, you can make sure that the most relevant content for you and your visitors is shown on top of the search results.

 Site areas is a tool that helps you to determine which search results should be more relevant than others.
 It allows you to boost specific areas of your website which gives the area a more prominent placing the search results.